Policy/Political Director Job Description

 This position will fall under the staff sharing agreement between Advancing Justice | Chicago and Asian American Midwest Progressives (AAMP) so a portion of time may be spent on 501(c)(4) activities including partisan political work.

-- Build relationships and advocate with decision-makers at the city, state, and county levels to advance policy and advocacy efforts;
+- Build relationships and advocate with decision-makers, elected officials, and political candidates at the city, state, and county levels to advance policy and advocacy efforts;

 - Conduct policy research and analysis on priority issues, including immigration, language access, voting rights/democracy, education equity, and criminal justice;